A catalog of stereo anaglyphs of the nucleus of comet 67P/Churyumov-Gerasimenko: Conclusions

 \section{Conclusions}

 Our project fits well with recent efforts that recognize the value of anaglyphs as a tool for the visualization and the characterization of solar system bodies.
 We are convinced that the systematic production of anaglyphs of comet 67P/Churyumov–Gerasimenko and their documented presentation on a dedicated website will contribute to future detailed analysis of its nucleus, will renew the interest of the general public, and will provide a valuable contribution to the legacy of the Rosetta mission.
-The current catalog represents approximately one third of the potential total number of anaglyphs and it will continuously updated as additional anaglyphs are being produced.
+Our catalog includes 1823 anaglyphs at all scales from the coma down to a few centimeters on the nucleus surface, thus probing its topography at scales unreachable by other stereo reconstruction technics.
 In view of the success and interest of anaglyphs for solar system bodies, it is suggested that future planetary missions that are not equipped with stereo cameras carefully plan optimized observational sequences for proper anaglyph construction.

 ~